Get Tokenomics

 Interpretation:

-• 12–15: A token is likely needed.
+• 12–15 (no red flag): A token is likely needed.
 Proceed to tokenomics design.

 • 8–11: Gray zone.
 Consider carefully, requires deep analysis.